stephenajulu/ajulusthoughts6/README.md

 This project has been pre-configured to work with [Forestry](https://forestry.io), just import your repository ✨. \
 Any changes you make will be commited back to the repo, and deployed if you're using Netlify.

+## Customization

+You can customize the theme through the [params in the `config.toml` file](https://github.com/forestryio/casper3-hugo-starter/blob/master/config.toml#L13-L19).
+Those values are accessible from within Forestry.

 ## Deployment and hosting with Netlify

 Import your site in [Netlify](https://netlify.com)